puppup420247-org/EdgeEnterprise/edgeenterprise/microsoft-edge-enlightenment-access-old-edge.md

 - Key value: `BrowserReplacement`

 > [!IMPORTANT]
-> This key is over-written every time the Stable channel is updated.
+> This key is over-written every time the Microsoft Edge Stable channel is updated.
 As a best practice, we recommend that you don’t delete this key to allow users to access both versions of Microsoft Edge.

 ## How to enable a side-by-side experience with both versions of Microsoft Edge